Multicultural Mental Health Resources

 MULTICULTURAL MENTAL HEALTH RESOURCES

-And, while chronic stress can have negative effects on everyone, pervasive exposure to racism and discrimination create additional daily stressors for BIPOC.
-The impact of racism-related events, chronic stress caused by institutional and socio-political inequities, and daily exposure to racism through micro-aggressions is significantly associated with higher risk factors related to poorer mental and physical health, depression and substance misuse.
+And, while chronic stress can have negative effects on everyone, exposure to racism and discrimination create additional daily stressors for BIPOC.
+The impact of racism-related events, chronic stress caused by inequities, and daily micro-aggressions are associated with higher risk factors related to poorer mental and physical health, depression and substance misuse.

 DCHS has collected information and resources dedicated to Multicultural Mental Health.
-Learn more about resources for BIPOC and people in LGBTQ+ communities below.
+Learn more about resources for BIPOC as well as people in LGBTQIA+ communities below.

 Chronic stress can have negative side effects on everyone.
-Psycho-social factors, specifically, pervasive exposure to racism and discrimination, create an additional daily stressor for people of color.
+Frequent exposure to racism and discrimination create an additional daily stressor for people of color.
 Research shows this to be particularly true for African-Americans (APA, 2016).
-The Race Based Trauma Resources and Support in Times of Civil Strife web page contains a continually growing collection of resources for and information related to coping with racism and trauma on individual, interpersonal and family, community and national and global levels.
+The Race Based Trauma Resources and Support web page contains a collection of resources for and information related to coping with racism and trauma on individual, interpersonal, family, community, national and global levels.

 Multicultural Mental Health Resources